AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 ---
 unique-page-id: 42762749
-description: Marketo Engage Activities Integration - Bizible - Product Documentation
+description: Marketo Engage Activities Integration - Marketo Measure - Product Documentation
 title: Marketo Engage Activities Integration
 exl-id: 463ad9b2-e1bd-49dd-8bf5-0da7b7132f05
 ---
 # Marketo Engage Activities Integration {#marketo-engage-activities-integration}

-As part of the overall Bizible and Marketo Engage Integration, this effort to pull in Marketo Activities plays a huge role.
+As part of the overall Marketo Measure and Marketo Engage Integration, this effort to pull in Marketo Activities plays a huge role.
 Through Marketo Activities, the system tracks events such as Click Email, Change Score or Change Status in Progression - these activity types can be pared down and defined to select a subset that are eligible for touchpoints.
 Once touchpoints are created on these activities, they get tracked in the engagement journey and measured alongside your other marketing channels such as Paid Search or Partner Marketing.

 ## Requirements {#requirements}

 * Production Marketo instance
 * Production Salesforce or Microsoft Dynamics instance
-* Any paid Bizible subscription
+* Any paid Marketo Measure subscription
-* Marketo People Sync Enabled (Bizible Settings)
+* Marketo People Sync Enabled (Marketo Measure Settings)
-* Marketo Programs Enabled (Bizible Settings)
+* Marketo Programs Enabled (Marketo Measure Settings)
-* Marketo Activities Enabled (Bizible Settings)
+* Marketo Activities Enabled (Marketo Measure Settings)

 ## Setup {#setup}